royalapplications/docs/src/products/royalts/reference/connections/vnc-tight.md

 ## Connection Properties

-The VNC (TightVNC Integrated) Properties dialog is shown:
+The VNC (TightVNC) Properties dialog is shown:

 - for a new VNC connection by clicking the **VNC** menu item in the **Add** drop down menu in the **Edit** group on the **Home** ribbon tab when the TightVNC based plugin is set as the default plugin.
 - for a new VNC connection by clicking the **More...** menu item in the **Add** drop down menu in the **Edit** group on the **Home** ribbon tab and selecting the VNC (based on TightVNC) entry from the list of available objects.